Select Page

 • Pellets often contain the remains of 4 or 5 small mammals.

-• Pellet dissection can tell you exactly what an owl has eaten.
+• Pellet dissection can tell you exactly what a Barn Owl has eaten.

 Where to find Barn Owl pellets

 Pellets often accumulate at roosting or nesting sites, where owls can hide away and shelter from the weather.
-There are several signs of Barn Owl occupation to look out for, which help decide if the pellets are from Barn Owls or from a different bird.
-Barn Owl pellets are black when fresh and dark grey when dry.
+Knowing the signs of occupation will help you find pellets and determine if they are from Barn Owls or not.
+Barn Owl pellets are black when fresh, turning grey as they get older.

-More about owl pellet identification on our Barn Owl online Survey website.
+More about owl pellet identification on our Barn Owl Survey website.

-Take care if collecting pellets from the wild as Barn Owls are a protected species and it is illegal to disturb them while breeding.
+When collecting pellets from a potential nest site, do take care.
+Barn Owls are legally protected against disturbance whilst nesting.
 However, it’s likely that any owl nest is high above you and if you are quietly collecting pellets on the ground you are probably not going to disturb the owls.

 Owl pellet storage and preparation

-Fresh owl pellets can be dried or frozen, and kept in an airtight container.
+Fresh owl pellets should be thoroughly dried and kept in an airtight container or frozen in an unsealed bag or cardboard box (so they can dry whilst frozen).
 If moist pellets are stored together they can become a congealed mass of pellet debris.
 If pellets are stored in a sealed container a number of grubs or small moths may be found once the container is reopened.
 These are clothes moths and their grubs are completely harmless (except to wool).
+Freezing kills them.

 Barn Owl pellet analysis